Attending medical school is an investment in your future

 ND students may borrow private educational loans to pay for their education; students may borrow up to the cost of attendance.
 Private educational loans may have a fixed or variable interest rate, it is the student's responsibility to seek the lender of their choice and apply for the private educational loan.
 Private educational loans will require a credit check.

-SCNM recognizes the importance of balance between school and personal activities, therefore, while we do not recommend students working 10 hours or more a week while enrolled in the ND program, most students will create a work schedule that meets their needs.
+SCNM recognizes the importance of balance between school and personal activities, therefore, while we do not recommend students working 10 hours or more a week while enrolled, most students will create a work schedule that meets their needs.
 Student employment can support academic performance and demonstrate the ability to succeed in a professional setting.

 SCNM students can work on campus while enrolled in degree-granting program, registered at least half-time, demonstrate Satisfactory Academic Progress and be able to present original identification that satisfies the requirements of Form I-9.
 SCNM offers the following opportunities to all eligible enrolled students.